SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 -	Run Docker `Compose Up` while in the `react-js: bash` terminal to check that the Cruddur app is working
 ![env vars frontend shell]()

--	Ports are not displaying in terminal
-1:34:01 in video
 Browserslist: caniuse-lite is outdated.
 Please run: npx update-browserslist-db@latest

-(Use `node --trace-deprecation ...` to show where the warning was created)

 ## References